bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

   url: "http://www.ox.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
 bio: DPhil (PhD) Researcher in the Department of Politics and International Relations and St Hilda’s College at the University of Oxford, United Kingdom.
-Instructor Professor in the Management and Public Policies Department at the Faculty of Administration and Economics at the Universidad de Santiago de Chile (USACH).

 interests:
 - Cabinets composition